 The Rock and Roots Society provides foundational support to WFUV and recognizes those individuals who have included WFUV 90.7 FM in their wills.
-WFUV 90.7 Rock and Roots Radio has been providing outstanding public service for 65 years.
+WFUV 90.7 has been providing outstanding public service for 65 years.
 By making a bequest you are making a positive impact on the station's next 65 years and beyond.
 Essentially, your bequest strengthens WFUV's roots in the community and helps secure a rock-solid future.

 Including WFUV in your estate plans could also qualify you for state and federal tax breaks.
 Making a bequest is very simple and if you already have a will, you can easily add WFUV.